malkawenedal/Smart-Contracts-with-Solidity-/README.md

 -----
 #### Step 3: Interact with the Deployed Smart Contract

-deploying the the Contract
+Deploying the the  Smart Contract
 ![](Execution_Results/contract_depolyed.png)

 #### Use the `setAccounts` function to define the authorized Ethereum address that will be able to withdraw funds from your contract.
 ![](Execution_Results/set_account.png)

-#### Test the deposit functionality of your smart contract by sending the following amounts of ether
+#### Test the deposit functionality of the smart contract by sending the following amounts of ether

 * Transaction 1: Send 1 ether as wei